 Step 10:

-Since I did not have sufficient points on my World of Hyatt account, I immediately transferred some of my Chase Ultimate Rewards Points to my Hyatt account to secure those off-peak spots.
+Since I did not have sufficient points on my World of Hyatt account, I immediately transferred some of my Chase Ultimate Rewards Points to my World of Hyatt account to secure those off-peak spots.

-Pro-Tip: Do not transfer your Chase points unless you have verified that there is bookable award availability.
+Pro-Tip: Do not transfer your Chase Ultimate Rewards Points unless you have verified that there is bookable award availability.
 Once you’ve confirmed that the room can be booked using points, go ahead and start the transfer and grab your free night.
-However, keep in mind that once your Chase points are in your Hyatt account, you will no longer be able to reverse the process.
+However, remember that once your Chase points are in your Hyatt account, you can no longer reverse the process.

 How Much Will I Save When Using Points?